Table of Contents

 Beef Kebabs with Charred Pepper and Feta Whip

+This well-balanced plate is reminiscent of Turkish and Mediterranean mezze or charcoal-grilled kebabs.
 Perfectly spiced beef mince in the style of kofta, sour and sweet textures from red peppers in vinaigrette and smooth tangy whipped feta and yoghurt.
-Recipe here:
+Beef Kebabs with Charred Pepper and Feta Whip Recipe here:

+It’s a creamy, spicy, textured flavour explosion.
 Classic moussaka recipe of lamb mince is pimped with North African spices of harissa, cinnamon and mint, then layered and topped with lemony sumac and cumin-infused bechamel sauce.
-Recipe here:
+Pure indulgence.
+Harissa Spiced Moussaka Recipe here

 Harissa Cauliflower Toast with Sumac Yoghurt

-Harissa turns a rather bland cauliflower into a satisfying main dish when roasted and put between crusty toasted bread and served with a side of lemony sumac yoghurt.
-Recipe here
+Harissa turns a rather bland cauliflower into a satisfying main dish when perfectly oven-roasted and put between crusty toasted Turkish bread.
+Served with a side of lemony sumac yoghurt and topped with fresh coriander, it’s a great example of deeply satisfying vegetarian food.
+Harissa Cauliflower Toast with Sumac Yoghurt Recipe here

 Harissa Crumbed Fish with Hummus

-This recipe proves any simple ingredient can be turned into something magical with the right spices.
-The addition of hummus and cucumber makes the whole dish light and refreshing.
-Recipe here
+This recipe proves that any simple ingredient can be transformed into something magical with the right spices.
+A nice white fish fillet is enhanced with a spicy harissa crumb and pan-fried to perfection.
+The addition of hummus and fresh cucumber salad makes the whole dish light and refreshing.
+Harissa Crumbed Fish with Hummus Recipe here

-Harissa-Honey Glazed Roasted Vege is a luxurious dish that can be served as a main-challenging side or alone with flatbreads to scoop up the Charred Green Feta Sauce.
-Recipe here
+Harissa-Honey Glazed Roasted Vegetables is a luxurious dish that can be served as a main or a great side dish.
+Flatbread, pita or sourdough would go lovely to scoop up the thick creamy and herb-laden Charred Green Feta Sauce lying underneath.
+Harissa-Honey Glazed Roasted Vegetables Recipe here